Zephyrus: An Agentic Framework for Weather Science: Introduction

 Multimodal LLMs can handle data from diverse modalities and offer a potential pathway to address these challenges.
 Models capable of jointly processing text with images \citep{wangsimvlm, alayrac2022flamingo, li2022blip, liu2023visual}, video \citep{zhao2022lavila, zhang2023video, cheng2024videollama, lin2024video, zhang2025videollama}, and audio \citep{chu2023qwen, defossez2024moshi, wu2024futga, wu2025futgamir, doh2025talkplay, ghosh2025audio} have shown impressive cross-modal reasoning abilities.
 Yet atmospheric data poses unique challenges: its spatiotemporal, multi-channel structure is fundamentally different from conventional modalities, requiring specialized approaches for effective integration with language models.
 Initial attempts to bridge this gap have shown promise but remain limited in scope.
 Early vision-language approaches to meteorology \citep{chen2024vision, li2024cllmate, ma2024weatherqa} have focused on narrow applications like extreme weather prediction using restricted variable subsets, falling short of general-purpose meteorological reasoning.
 More recent multimodal weather-language models \citep{varambally2025aquilon} demonstrate the potential of this direction but still fail to match established baselines across many important meteorological tasks.
 This persistent gap highlights a fundamental challenge: despite significant progress in both weather foundation models and LLMs, no existing system successfully unifies meteorological data with natural language reasoning for broad, interactive scientific applications.

 We address this challenge by first introducing an agentic environment that enables LLMs to interact programmatically with meteorological data and models.
 We setup \oursworld, a comprehensive execution environment that exposes weather-focused capabilities through easy-to-use Python APIs.
-The system includes interfaces to the WeatherBench 2 dataset \citep{rasp2024weatherbench}, geo-query functionality for translating between coordinates and named locations, state-of-the-art forecasting models \citep{nguyen2024scaling}, and physics-based simulators.
+The system includes interfaces to the WeatherBench 2 dataset \citep{rasp2024weatherbench}, geo-query functionality for translating between coordinates and named locations, state-of-the-art forecasting models \citep{nguyen2024scaling}, a physics-based climate simulator based on JCM \citep{davenport2026jcm}, and a climatology tool that provides precomputed statistics such as mean, median, extreme values, and quantiles from historical weather data.
 A FastAPI backend parallelizes code execution from LLM-generated queries.

-We then develop two code-generating systems of increasing sophistication within this agentic framework. \oursdirect\ generates Python code in a single step to solve weather problems directly \citep{gao2023pal}. \oursreflective\ employs an iterative execution–refinement \citep{yao2023react}: it executes code to manipulate weather data, analyzes the results, and refines both code and output before providing a final answer.
+We then develop two workflows of increasing sophistication within this agentic framework. \oursdirect\ generates Python code in a single step to solve weather problems directly \citep{gao2023pal}. \oursreflective\ employs an iterative execution–refinement framework \citep{yao2023react}: it executes code to manipulate weather data, analyzes the results, and refines both code and output before providing a final answer.
 Both approaches can automatically detect and correct errors produced during code execution.
-Figure \ref{fig:intro_fig} gives an overview of our entire agentic pipeline.
+Figure \ref{fig:intro_fig} gives an overview of our agentic pipeline.